Garance Genicot

+Selected Research

-Genicot's research focuses on risk-sharing, intra-household bargaining, informal credit markets, social networks and inequality.
-Her highly cited work on group formation and networks focuses on how the interplay of personal incentives and group or network incentives impact economic outcomes, and has applications in a variety of fields within economics, such as economic development, conflict, and labor economics.
+Genicot's research focuses on risk-sharing, intra-household bargaining, informal credit markets, social networks, and inequality.
+Her highly cited work on group formation and networks focuses on how the interplay of personal incentives and group or network incentives impact economic outcomes and has applications in a variety of fields within economics, such as economic development, conflict, and labor economics.
 She studied the relationship between improved property rights for women in India and the incidence of suicide among both men and women.

 Her work with her Ph.D. advisor, Kaushik Basu and Nobel-winning economist Joseph Stiglitz studies the responsiveness of labor supply to wages, an idea that is central to the classical theory of economics.
-They argue that at low wage levels, households are financially insecure and would therefore be willing to supply more labor to hedge themselves against economic shocks.
-This is called the “added labor effect” and has important implications to the ongoing minimum wage debate.
+They argue that at low wage levels, households are financially insecure and would, therefore, be willing to supply more labor to hedge themselves against economic shocks.
+This is called the “added labor effect” and has important implications for the ongoing minimum wage debate.